-The estate account can be used to pay the decedent’s unpaid credit cards, auto payments, mortgage payments, and other debts. is also used to pay any applicable estate tax or income tax.
+The estate account can be used to pay the decedent’s unpaid credit cards, auto payments, mortgage payments, and other debts.
+It is also used to pay any applicable estate tax or income tax.
 (In fact, it is the executor’s job to file a final tax return, Form 1041, for the decedent.)
 The executor can also use the estate account to pay for fees related to probate, like court filing fees, which they may encounter during estate administration.

 If the decedent continues to earn any money, the executor can also direct any income and outstanding deposits into the estate account.
 After someone dies, their accounts are frozen, so you typically won’t be able to deposit checks made out to the deceased person into their bank account, nor will you be able to deposit their checks into your own personal account.

 A trust account is a financial account that has a beneficiary and is managed by a trustee (and eventually a successor trustee) who oversees the account.
 The trust account is not an estate asset, so the executor does not have control over it.
 That also means that trust assets typically avoid probate, so your beneficiaries may be able to receive an inheritance faster than they would with a will.

 If you’re planning to act as executor or administrator of an estate, you can open an estate account in a few steps: